Should you buy that Eurail Pass?

 Depending on the bonus, it could require the use of a travel day on your rail pass.
 Generally, free bonuses use a day on a rail pass, while discounted ones do not.
 Make sure you check your rail pass covers you for your days on the train as well as any bonuses you wish to take advantage of.

 Most high-speed trains, night trains and some scenic trains need to be reserved and it is highly recommended to do this in advance to avoid queues & trains being sold out.
+PLEASE NOTE: Seat reservations are not included in your pass, the seat reservations are at an additional cost.
+To find the pricing of our seat reservations select “seat reservation only” in the ticket search.

 Eurail passes are not accepted on Italo trains in Italy.
 A separate train ticket would need to be purchased if you are going to travel on Italo owned train.